turingschool/curriculum/tutorials/environment/rvm.markdown

 Once you have access to the RVM system you're ready to install Ruby.
 To see what versions of Ruby are available you can run `rvm list known` in the terminal.

 For these tutorials we'll be using Ruby 1.9.2, install it with the following commands.
-Note that *$* is my terminal prompt:
+Note that *$* is the terminal prompt:

     $ rvm install 1.9.2